pcmarks/ddd_elixir_demo_stage1/README.md

 Clerks can access the latest status of a specific cargo via a query.
 The subsequent display shows the handling history of that cargo and its current status.

 SysOps are Shipping employess who have access to more shipping data via multi-faceted queries.
-These searches are limited in Stage 1: only providing a list of all Handling Events presently under the control of the Shipping Company.
+These searches are limited in Stage 1: only providing a list of all Handling Events presently known by the Shipping Company.
 Subsequent stages of this demo will provide the SysOps with more functions, such as finding all Cargoes that passed thru a specific port.

 Subsequent stages may also implement separate logins and authorization for Clerks and Clerks.